multun/blog/content/receiving-signals-en.rst

    */

-   /* we need a big integer type that can be written in one go
+   /* we need a big integer type that can be written in one instruction.
-      unfortunately, sig_atomic_t is not the best we can get. */ typedef uintptr_t usize_atomic_t;
+      unfortunately, sig_atomic_t is not always that big, is often signed, often smaller than needed, and doesn't even work properly on all architectures.

+      /!\ this typedef is architecture dependent, see the full source /!\
+   */
+   typedef /* some type */ lsig_atomic_t;

    struct signal_lut {